Al-Nabi Yunus Mosque

-The Al-Nabi Yunus Mosque (جَامِع ٱلنَّبِي يُوْنُس), also known as the Mosque of the Prophet Jonah, the Mosque of the Prophet Yunus, and the Shrine of Nabi Yunis, (Note: Other names include the Tell Nabī Yūnus, the Nabī Yūnus, the Nabi Yunus, and the Tell Nebi Yunus.) was a historic Sunni congregational mosque and shrine, partially destroyed in 2014, that was located in Mosul, in the Nineveh Governorate of Iraq.
-It contained a tomb believed to be that of the Biblical prophet Jonah, known as Yunus by Muslims.
+Al-Nabi Yunus Mosque (جَامِع الٓنَّبِي يُوْنُس), also known as the Mosque of the Prophet Jonah, and the Shrine of Nabi Yunis, (Note: Other names include the Tell Nabī Yūnus, the Nabī Yūnus, the Nabi Yunus, and the Tell Nebi Yunus.) was a historic Sunni congregational mosque and shrine, partially destroyed in 2014, that was located in Mosul, in the Nineveh Governorate of Iraq.
+It contained a tomb believed to be that of the Abrahamic prophet Jonah, known as Yunus by Muslims.
 (Note: Academic research suggests that Yunus was not buried there.)

-History

-The alleged grave of the Prophet Yunus was discovered by Jalal al-Din Ibrahim al-Khatni during his reconstruction of the site as a congregational mosque in 1365 CE.
-However, the mosque was also built over a demolished Assyrian Christian church that marked Jonah's grave.

-In 1924, the minaret was added to the mosque building by a Turkish architect.
-During Saddam Hussein's rule, the mosque was renovated and expanded.

-The mosque had one minaret and a conical ribbed dome.
-The floors of the mosque were built out of Alabaster and the prayer rooms had arched entrances that were inscribed with Quranic verses.

-The alleged tomb of Jonah was located at a corner of the mosque.
-The sarcophagus believed to be that of Jonah had a wooden zarih built around it.
+After the liberation of Mosul, additional excavations revealed the ruins of a Neo-Assyrian palace beneath the mosque.

+Historical background

+Early history

+In 1349, the remains of Hnanisho I were exhumed by members of the Church of the East in Mosul.
+He had been buried in the monastery of Jonah on the east bank of the Tigris, and when the tomb was opened, his body, lying in a coffin of planewood, was said to have been found to be in a miraculous state of preservation.
+The historian ʿAmr, who saw the body for himself, said that crowds came to view the dead patriarch, who seemed to be only sleeping.